cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     Each element contains: task name, preview, execution status, buttons, and one or more links.
     Each button is responsible for a specific function:
     - ``Dump Annotation`` — download an annotation file from the task (xml format)
-    - ``Upload Annotation`` — uploading an annotation file to the task (xml format)
+    - ``Upload Annotation`` — upload an annotation file to the task (xml format)
     - ``Update Task`` — bring up "Update task" panel.
 It is used to edit or add labels line
     - ``Delete Task`` — delete the task
     - ``Git Repository Sync`` — sync annotation with the repository.
-Presence depends on task configuration
+    It is available only if you specify dataset repository when the task has been created.
     - ``Run TF Annotation`` — automatic annotation with Tensorflow Object Detection API.
-    Presence depends on task configuration
+    Presence depends on how you build CVAT instance
     - ``Run Auto Annotation`` — automatic annotation with  OpenVINO toolkit.
     Presense depends on how you build CVAT instance.

-    Item color depends on status of synchronization with the repository:
+    Item color depends on status of synchronization with the dataset repository:
-    ``red`` means a task is not synchronized with the repository, ``yellow`` means a task is in a temporary branch of the repository, ``green`` means a task is merged into the repository.
+    ``red`` means annotations are not synchronized with the repository, ``yellow`` means annotations are in a temporary branch of the repository, ``green`` means annotations are merged into the repository.

 1. Follow a link inside ``Jobs`` section to start annotation process.
     In some cases, you can have several links.
 It depends on size of your